sslyutov/MedelOpt_SNIRF_Homer3/jmms_specs.md

-This file contains the fNIRS montage configuration data in a format intended for direct transfer from MeMoSoft (Seenel Imaging) to AcqKnowledge (Biopac Systems, Inc.), ensuring compatibility of optode layout, channel assignments, and acquisition settings between the two platforms.
+This file contains the fNIRS montage configuration data in a format intended for direct transfer from MeMoSoft (Seenel Imaging) to AcqKnowledge (Biopac Systems, Inc.), ensuring compatibility of optode layout, channel assignments, and acquisition settings between the two applications.
 The data is stored in json format

 |icon|description|